how to cook kale greens

 When you consume 67 grams or one cup of raw kale, it gives you approximately 6 gm of carbohydrates.
 Kale also contains a very high concentration of vitamin C, which relates to an improvement in your immunological activity.

 Apart from boosting immunity, vitamin C also contributes to healthy skin by combating free radicals released during cellular oxidation.
-Therefore, if you learn how to cook kale greens efficiently- you can improve your immunity and slow down the aging process.
+Therefore, if you learn to cook kale greens efficiently- you can improve your immunity and slow down the aging process.

 How is different from other cruciferous vegetables?